flutter-ml/google_ml_kit_flutter/packages/google_mlkit_face_mesh_detection/README.md

 If you want to detect faces further than ~2 meters (~7 feet) away from the camera, please see [google_mlkit_face_detection](https://pub.dev/packages/google_mlkit_face_detection).

 Note that the face should be facing the camera with at least half of the face visible.
 Any large object between the face and the camera may result in lower accuracy.

-**NOTE** Since [Google's Face Mesh Detection](https://developers.google.com/ml-kit/vision/face-mesh-detection) API is still in Beta and only supports Android.
-Stay tune for updates in their website.

 **PLEASE READ THIS** before continuing or posting a [new issue](https://github.com/flutter-ml/google_ml_kit_flutter/issues):